awsdocs/aws-encryption-sdk-docs/doc_source/introduction.md

 We welcome your feedback\!
 If you have a question or comment, or an issue to report, please use the following resources\.
 + If you discover a potential security vulnerability in the AWS Encryption SDK, please [notify AWS security](https://aws.amazon.com/security/vulnerability-reporting/)\.
 Do not create a public GitHub issue\.
 + To provide feedback on the AWS Encryption SDK, file an issue in the GitHub repository for the programming language you are using\.
-+ To provide feedback on this documentation, use the **Feedback** link on this page\.
++ To provide feedback on this documentation, use the **Feedback** links on this page\.
 You can also file an issue or contribute to [aws\-encryption\-sdk\-docs](https://github.com/awsdocs/aws-encryption-sdk-docs), the open\-source repository for this documentation on GitHub\.